 ¶14.
 Do not be unequally yoked with unbelievers, for what is there in common between righteousness and lawlessness?
 What fellowship has light with darkness?

 15. What harmony exists between Christ and Belial?
 Or what part has a believer with an unbeliever?

 16. What compact does the temple of God make with idols?
 For you yourselves are the temple of the living God, as God said: “I will live and walk among them, and I will be their God, and they shall be my people.”

-18. and I will be a Father for you, and you shall be sons and daughters for me, says the Lord Almighty.”
+18.and I will be your Father, and you shall be my sons and daughters, says the

 ¶1.
 Therefore, beloved people, having these promises, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.

 ¶2.
 Receive us!
 We have wronged no one; we have corrupted no one; we have taken advantage of no one.

 3. I am not saying this to condemn you, for I have already said that you are in our hearts, to die or to live with you.